 Imagine gathering with friends and family around an inviting, crackling fire built in your own backyard firepit.
 What could be cozier?

-Forty-eight inches outer diameter, 12 inches high, this DIY backyard firepit can be built in less than two hours.
-The outer ring is large enough for up to six guests to pull up a chair and chat, and the inner 32-inch diameter firepit provides ample room for a roaring fire.
+Measuring 48 inches (outer diameter) and 12 inches high, this DIY backyard firepit can be built in less than half a day.
+The outer ring is large enough for up to six guests to pull up a chair and chat, and the inner 32-inch-diameter pit area provides ample room for a roaring fire.
 Because this backyard project uses inexpensive masonry materials, costs are kept in check.
 No special skills are needed, either.
 The hardest part is transporting the heavy materials home and moving them into place.
 But with store delivery directly to your home, and with the help of a partner or two, back-breaking work is kept to a bare minimum.

 Tools and Materials